smonette/lightbox/README.md

 ## API Info
 This gallery is built using the flickr API, and displays a currated gallery of photos from [New Years 2016](https://www.flickr.com/photos/flickr/galleries/72157663033498841/).

 I noticed that my auth is expiring after a day.
-For this reason I included the data in `data.json` that can be called locally, and while offline.
-(A sample API URL is also set, but commented out above.)
+As a safeguard I saved a copy the response data in `data.json` that can be called locally, and while offline.
+(A sample API URL is also set, but commented out.)
 For this reason it's _very_ important to run this on a server (as opposed to just opening `index.html`), and avoid the dreaded :skull:cross origin request errors:skull:.

 ### Helpful Links
 * [Flickr's API Docs](https://www.flickr.com/services/api/)